m-a-aileru/online-drum-machine/README.md

 This project is currently in it's early stages and is somewhat usable but there is definitely room for a lot more improvement.
 Future ideas are listed below:

 - Ability for users to customise elements of the interface, such as the colour scheme, layout of the pads, etc
-- Room for users to change a load in different drum sounds and maybe even drum kits
+- Room for users to change or load in different drum sounds and maybe even drum kits
 - Ability for users to record their own drum loops

 ## Contributing